donnybrilliant/donnybrilliant.github.io/README.md

 ## Further improvements

-- Self hosted icons
+- Create project cards automatically with packagejson and add screenshots with Puppeteer.
-- Terminal npm package
+- Create a npm package of my terminal.
-- More fun stuff
+- More fun stuff!

 ## Contributing